alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS               NAMES a7b87be3e1bc        postgres            "docker-entrypoint.s…"   21 minutes ago      Up 21 minutes       5432/tcp            jovial_matsumoto
-...
 ```

+When containers spin up they are assigned an ID, in this case `a7b87be3e1bc`.
+Containers also have name.
+If you do not supply one it will default to a random one, in this case `jovial_matsumoto`.

-This shows us that `a7b87be3e1bc` or "jovial_matsumoto" is up and running.
+We can see from running `docker ps` that `a7b87be3e1bc` or "jovial_matsumoto" is up and running.
 We can "inspect" the configuration of the container and get its IP, which we can use in the content-publisher container.

 * Find the ID for the postgres container, and with it run: